Ayumudayo/LinkEmbed/README.md

 - [DPP (D++ Library)](https://dpp.dev/): A lightweight C++ library for interacting with the Discord API.
 - [libcurl](https://curl.se/libcurl/): For making HTTP requests to fetch HTML content.
 - [nlohmann/json](https://github.com/nlohmann/json): For parsing and creating `config.json`.
+- Visual Studio 2022 (Optional / For Windows)

 ## Building the Project